OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Introduction

-\item \textbf{Long problem descriptions.} Realistic optimization problems can be exceedingly long and complex: for example, the documentation for the energy system problem described in \cite{Challenge3} is 60 pages long.
+\begin{itemize}[leftmargin=10pt] \item \textbf{Long problem descriptions.} Realistic optimization problems can be exceedingly long and complex: for example, the documentation for the energy system problem described in \cite{Challenge3} is 60 pages long.
 Unfortunately, LLMs have a limited context size, and even long-context models perform less well as the input context grows \citep{liu2023lostinthemiddle, LengthReasoning}.
-Consequently, LLMs tend to make more mistakes as the length of the problem description increases and perform poorly on complex problems.
+Consequently, LLMs tend to make more mistakes as the length of the problem description increases and perform poorly on complex problems. \item \textbf{Large problem data.} Optimization models frequently depend on structured input data such as customer attributes, network structures, or time-indexed parameters.
+As the size of these datasets grows, modeling systems must correctly incorporate this data into the formulation without exceeding prompt limits or introducing modeling errors.

-\item \textbf{Large problem data.} The specification of an optimization problem often involves large amounts of data, such as customer attributes or sales of goods.
-Efficient formulations that ensure fast solve times are essential to handle large problem data and competing with expert-level solutions.
-Previous approaches to optimization modeling using LLMs, which pass numerical data to the LLM directly and use simple formulations, are thus restricted to the simplest of toy problems.

 \item \textbf{Hallucination.} LLMs are known to \emph{hallucinate}: they may produce answers that sound reasonable, but are incorrect.
 In the context of optimization, the generated solver code may hallucinate constraints that incorrectly model the problem, or it may hallucinate API calls that do not exist, resulting in code that cannot run.
 It is especially challenging to verify whether the solution is correct, supposing the code runs without error.
 For instance, if the solver claims the solution is unbounded, perhaps a constraint has been accidentally omitted from the formulation.